Flour-Free PB Chocolate Muffins

 These peanut butter chocolate muffins for kids are a great choice when you want something nutritious that still feels like a treat.

-How to Make Flour-Free Peanut Butter Chocolate Muffins
+How to Make Flourless Peanut Butter Chocolate Muffins for Toddlers

 1. Preheat oven to 350°F (175°C).
 Spray a muffin pan generously with oil, or use a silicone muffin pan for easy removal.